 How We Evaluated Kitchen Display Systems

 The ideal kitchen display system for your restaurant will depend on your restaurant type and your budget for restaurant software.
-Since KDS are typically attached to a restaurant point-of-sale system, the KDS options available will depend on which POS system you use.
+Since KDS are typically attached to a restaurant point of sale system, the kitchen display options available will depend on which POS system you use.

 To determine the best KDS for various restaurant styles, we considered several features: